Lawyer for Ariel Castro says suicide watch was needed

 "There's still an obligation to prevent our inmates from committing suicide," Castro's lawyer Craig Weintraub said.

 Castro held three women in chains at his Cleveland home for about a decade until May.
-He raped them repeatedly.'No risk'
+He raped them repeatedly.

 During his trial, Castro was taken off suicide watch after authorities determined he was not at risk of taking his own life.